dpaydrc20/Shicinals-Minter/README.md

 #### I'm getting ECONNREFUSED errors when minting

 There's a problem with the node connection.
-Your `pepecoin.conf` file should look something like:
+Your `shibacoin.conf` file should look something like:

 ```
 rpcuser=ape
 rpcpassword=zord
-rpcport=22555
+rpcport=33864
 server=1
 listen=1
 txindex=1